Arronk/My-Coding-Journey/log.md

 Spent a couple of hours and had to give up so I could get some sleep for work tomorrow (or later today!)
 Wanted to get the setup for FCC sorted but couldnt figure out how to get a recent enough version of Mongodb via Cloud 9 so tried to set it up on my local computer.
 Could get Mongod & Mongo working but could not for the life of me get the windows service working properly.
 Try again tomorrow I guess!

+## Day 22: 01.05.2018

+### Progress: Still failing, but progress!

+Well several more hours trying to set up the development environment to contribute to FCC.
+They make it so god dam hard, the tutorials are pretty vague in a lot of areas.
+The only thing I have left to do is do the final git bas commands without error and get the clone to work on localost3000.
+Hoping i'll get some assistance to help get me over this last hump because I'm running out of ideas.